wfus/WebAssembly-Taint/README.md

 ## Contributing/Authors

-This taint tracking repository was made by [Raymond Lin](https://www.github.com/raylin1000), [Daniel Inge](https://www.github.com/daninge98), and [William Fu](https://www.github.com/wfus) for Harvard's CS263, System Security.
+This taint tracking repository was made by [William Fu](https://www.github.com/wfus), [Daniel Inge](https://www.github.com/daninge98), and [Raymond Lin](https://www.github.com/raylin1000) for Harvard's CS263, System Security.
 If there are any issues, please submit an issue on Github or fork this repository!